Hierarchical Stability and Lyapunov Conditions for Linear PDEs: Stability Notions and Lyapunov Functions

 \subsection{More Exotic Flavours: Finite Energy Stability}

 One might interpret ``non-coercive'' Lyapunov functions as $V$ positive definite, but not PDE positive.
-However, we don't have exactly a consistent mechanism to enforce $V$ positive definite and so we will relax this to $V$ positive semidefinite.
+However, we don't have a consistent mechanism to enforce $V$ positive definite and so we will relax this to $V$ positive semidefinite.
 In order to ensure a non-zero Lyapunov function, we then enforce a strict negativity condition on the derivative.
 A consequence of this formulation is that the Lyapunov function does not enforce a pointwise-in-time decay rate in the same way that exponential stability does, but rather only imposes a bound on the energy of the solution as measured by its \textit{temporal} $L_2$ norm -- i.e. $\norm{\mbf x}_{L_2} = \sqrt{\int_0^\infty \norm{\mbf x(t)}^2 dt}$.
-We refer to this notion of energy as "Finite-Energy" Stability.
+We refer to this notion of energy as "Finite-Energy" Stability\footnote{See Note~\ref{note:asymptotic} in~\cite{peet_2026LCSS_arxiv} to relate asymptotic and finite-energy stability.}.